Habitat “restoration” scheme likely to hurt more than help

 Would-be habitat rebuilders should not just waltz in from elsewhere to try to sell longtime local residents on endorsing––and ultimately helping to fund––half-baked schemes rationalized with generalities borrowed from entirely different habitats many miles away, having small chance of actually accomplishing any of the stated goals, or doing much else beyond perpetuating employment for the planners.

 Hidden Beach, though few ANIMALS 24-7 readers have actually seen it in person, is a familiar location to many, mentioned often in our coverage of orcas, grey whales, salmon, crustaceans, and global warming, featured in our first-hand accounts of rescuing Elvis the eagle and Ollie the great horned owl, and the site of many of Beth’s wildlife photos, including of Sydney the seal, a local character who has developed something of an online fan club.

 We visit Hidden Beach almost every day to walk, watch the shoreline wildlife, and appreciate the seasonal habitat changes.

-The Hidden Beach “restoration” project would consist primarily of removing perhaps two dozen century-plus-year-old pilings and large rocks from the Hidden Beach waterfront.
+The Hidden Beach “restoration” project would consist primarily of removing perhaps two dozen century-plus-year-old pilings, several dozen more dating to the mid-1960s, and some large rocks from the Hidden Beach waterfront.

 The pilings are a minor source of creosote in the Saratoga Passage.
 Creosote is a tarry substance, toxic to fish, historically used as a wood preservative.
 Originating from carbon deposits, creosote is familiar and accursed to anyone who has ever heated with wood or coal and has consequently had to clean it out of stovepipes at frequent intervals.